funct7/gui-architectures/redux/README.md

    >   - Any component can dispatch actions to cause state updates

    By allowing this, all components are subject to changes to the store; i.e. there is no layer between the store data and the presentation logic.
 Also, by allowing all and any component to dispatch actions, it gets hard to track which where a change originated.

+# Question

+- Unnecessary persistence, and manual reset of session state.

+  - Data used by a subset of components are persisted throughout the lifetime of the application.
+  - Bugs arise when a user signs out, and another user signs in, while the global state is not reset.

+- Components directly accessing the global state makes things hard to refactor.

+  - Case: A tabular component was changed to support sort on fields.
+    - The children components directly accessed data on the store.
+    - There is no guarantee that an in-place sort will affect other components.
+    - The feature was implemented by the parent component making a copy of the list, sorting it, and providing the list as props on the children.
+    - Most components worked fine, but there was a bug.
+A component a few more steps down accessed the list on the store directly.

+  - While it could be argued that tests would have prevented it, would all tests guarantee the right behavior?
+Tests would have to check each field that it was sorted with the rest of the fields.